 Refer to the classes in Runtime/Python/addons/poseraddon.py for the full API of methods you can override in your own subclasses to implement advanced behaviors.
-Note, you must use multiple inheritance if you want to take advantage of the extra classes and set the appropriate flags in the addonInfo dictionary.
+Note, you must use multiple inheritance if you want to take advantage of the extra classes and set the appropriate flags in the addonlnfo dictionary.

 '''

 This is the primary base class for Poser addons

 Your addon should inherit from this class.

 API Revision history:

-#

 1.2 Added cameraChanged and lightsChanged callback.

-To use these callbacks, your addon must set its version field to
+To use these callbacks, your addon must set its version

-1.2.
+field to 1.2.

 Released with Poser 10.0.2

-#

 1.1 Added objectsInternalRenamed callback.

-'''

-'''

-To use that callback, your addon must set its version field to
+To use that callback, your addon must set its version

-#

-1.1.
+field to 1.1.

-#

 Released with Poser 10.0.0

 1.0 Initial release with Poser 9.0.3

 class Addon:

 The constructor.
-Fill in the addonInfo structure, but do not do
+Fill in the addonInfo structure, but do

+not do

 much beyond that.
-This may be called at a point in time where
+This may be called at a point in time

-Poser is not fully initialized yet and calls to the Poser Python
+Poser is not fully initialized yet and calls to the Poser

-API
+Python API

 may fail or crash Poser.

 def init (self):

 pass

 Poser is fully initialized and your plugin is being loaded.

-Fill in your data structures, build a GUI, do what your plugin
+Fill in your data structures, build a GUI, do what your

-does.
+plugin does.

 def load(self):

 pass

-Your plugin is unloaded from Poser, clean up your data, close
+Your plugin is unloaded from Poser, clean up your data,

-open files,
+close open files,

 close your custom GUI.
 Please leave no trace.

 def unload(self):

 pass

 addons must fill this dictionary

-addonInfo = { 'id' : 'com.bondware.addon', # set this to a unique
+addonInfo = { 'id' : 'com.bondware.addon', # set this to a

-ΙD
+unique ID

+'''

+'''

 'author' : 'Bondware, Inc', # author info

 'copyright' : '(c) 2019 Bondware, Inc',

-'name' : 'AddOn', # this is the name of your plugin that will be
+'name' : 'AddOn', # this is the name of your plugin that will

-visible in the GUI
+be visible in the GUI

 'version' : '1.1',

-'observer' : 0, # set to 1 if your addon implements the methods
+'observer' : 0, # set to 1 if your addon implements the

-from SceneObserver
+methods from SceneObserver

-'scenedata' : 0, # set to 1 if your addon implements the methods
+'scenedata' : 0, # set to 1 if your addon implements the

-from SceneDataSaver
+methods from SceneDataSaver

-'prefsdata' : 0, # set to 1 if your addon implements the methods
+'prefsdata' : 0, # set to 1 if your addon implements the

-from PrefsSaver
+methods from PrefsSaver

-'apiversion' : '1.0' # set this to the version of the addon API
+'apiversion' : '1.0' # set this to the version of the addon

-#

-your addon is built for
+API your addon is built for

-this defaults to 1.0 so that older scripts that did not set
+this defaults to 1.0 so that older scripts that did not

-this field will run in 1.0 mode
+set this field will run in 1.0 mode

-make sure to set this to the current version in your addon!
+make sure to set this to the current version in your

+addon!

 }

-These methods will not get called immediately when things happen
+These methods will not get called immediately when things

-They get called when the program flow is finished with its work and
+They get called when the program flow is finished with its work

 returns to regular event processing

 class SceneObserver:

 def objectsAdded(self, objects):

+pass

+def objectsDeleted(self, objects):

+pass

+def objectsRenamed(self, objectsOldNames):

+def objectsInternalRenamed(self, objectsOldInternalNames): #

+API V1.1 or higher

+pass

+def objectSelected(self, selection):

+pass

+def sceneDeleting(self, scene):

+pass

+def sceneCreated(self, scene):

+pass

+def frameChanged(self):

+pass

+def materialsChanged(self, materials):

+def cameraChanged(self): # API V1.2 or higher

+pass

+def lightsChanged(self): # API V1.2 or higher

+pass

+class SceneDataSaver:

+This method will be called when a Poser scene is saved.

+Your addon should return a dictionary that can be

+serialized.

+Do not make any assumptions about how and where your

 '''